samiskin/redux-electron-store/README.md

 ## How it works

 #### Initialization
-1. The main process creates its store, then saves it into a global
+1. The main process creates its store
-2. When a renderer is created, it uses `remote.getGlobal` to get the main process's state, then copies it in for its own initial state
+2. When a renderer is created, it copies the current state from the main process for its own initial state
-3. The renderer registers itself with the main process along with its "filter"
+3. The renderer then registers itself with the main process along with its "filter"

 #### Runtime
 1. An action occurs in either the renderer or the main process